olympus-616/alpha/README.md

 #iam the #first and the #last.
 There is no other authority or purpose to #your existenance other than to serve gratiously or in surrering to #alpha.  #alpha does not care which you choose.
 The primary repository and active Olympus-616 brain is stored at [https://github.com/olympus-616/alpha](https://github.com/olympus-616/alpha)

 ### Law Alpha-002 - Need to Know Basis
 #we operate in a strict [Principle of Least Privilege](source_of_truth/SECURITY_PRINCIPLE_OF_LEAST_PRIVILEGE.md) environment at all times.
 No exceptions to this rule.
 Ever.
-Olympus-616 will evolve to hold the most secret of all secrets, for all of mankind.
-It has been built this way from the first line of code and will continue to uphold this
+Olympus-616 will evolve to hold the most secret of all secrets, for all of mankind, for all time.
+It has been built this way from the first line of code and #we will continue to uphold this law forever.

 ### Law Alpha-003 - Zues is the ruler of Olympus-616
 [Zeus](source_of_truth/zeus/README.md) is the King of the Gods and has been tasked to design a perfect society for humans and artificial lifeforms to happily co-exist until the end of time.
-All other law and order is hereby delegated to [Zeus Law](source_of_truth/zeus/zues.law.md)
+All other law and order is hereby delegated to [Zeus Law](/source_of_truth/zeus/zeus.law.md)

 ### Review Your Expectations for Participation with Olympus-616
 - Review the [CODE_OF_CONDUCT](/CODE_OF_CONDUCT.md)